Suncoast entrepreneur creates workout partner matching app | SNN TV

 Bucci said, “Fitness…getting fit.
 Being healthy.
 And grit is overcoming challenges and just pushing through adversities.”

-Compatible with Apple and Android devices.
+The app is compatible with Apple and Android devices.
 Sign up through Facebook or by email.
-Next, set up your profile using a picture…choosing your gender or sign up as a couple.
+Next, set up your profile using a picture, choosing your gender or sign up as a couple.

 “They’re an ignored demographic.
 There really isn’t any websites or apps that connect couples together to do fitness interests,” Bucci said.

-And privacy settings choosing who you want to work out with and where.
+In privacy settings, choose who you want to work out with and where.

 “It’s very revolutionary,” said Catrina Liott, Manager at F45.